Earth (1998 film): Reviews

 The film holds an 86% rating on Rotten Tomatoes based on 35 reviews.
 Roger Ebert gave the film three out of four stars and states that Earth "is effective because it doesn't require much history from its viewers, explains what needs to be known, and has a universal message".
 The New York Times described it as "a powerful and disturbing reminder of how a civilization can suddenly crack under certain pressures".
 The New Yorker argues that "Deepa Mehta handles her material convincingly, and the cast is so likable that they wear the larger themes like beautiful garments".
 Rediff.com notes that "Aamir Khan has probably given the best performance of his life.
 It is hard to imagine another actor bringing alive the nuances of the ice-candy man the way he does".
-Planet Bollywood gave the film a 9.5 out of 10 and wrote that "Earth is strongly recommended to those who want to see a different type of Hindi film and who are tired of the usual boy meets girl stories and revenge dramas".